ObjCtrl-2.5D: Training-free Object Control with Camera Poses: Experiments

-\textbf{Experimental Settings.} ObjCtrl-2.5D employs CameraCtrl~\cite{cameractrl}, deployed on SVD~\cite{svd}, as the foundational image-to-video generation model.
-It supports diverse object control inputs, such as 2D trajectories, 3D trajectories, and camera poses, and outputs videos with a resolution of $320 \times 576$ and a length of 14 frames.
+\textbf{Experimental Settings.} We deploy ObjCtrl-2.5D on CameraCtrl-SVD~\cite{cameractrl}.
+ObjCtrl-2.5D supports various forms of object control input, including 2D trajectories, 3D trajectories, and complex camera poses, and generates videos with a resolution of $320 \times 576$ over 14 frames.
+In this paper, we adopt ZoeDepth~\cite{zoedepth} for depth map extraction and SAM2~\cite{sam2} for object masking.
+Note that the use of more advanced techniques may further improve performance.

 \textbf{Evaluation Datasets.} \textbf{(1) DAVIS:} To evaluate the effectiveness of ObjCtrl-2.5D on both 2D trajectories with depth and 3D trajectories, we extend the DAVIS dataset~\cite{davis} by generating 3D trajectories using SpatialTracker~\cite{spatracker}.
 The DAVIS dataset comprises 90 real-world videos with corresponding instance mask annotations.
-For each video, we use the first frame as the conditional image input for image-to-video (I2V) generation and randomly select one 3D trajectory within the instance mask as the guidance for object control. \textbf{(2) ObjCtrl-Test:} As object movement trajectories extracted from real videos with existing trackers~\cite{cotracker, spatracker} often reflect camera movement rather than precise object motion, we developed a new test set specifically for evaluating object motion control in T2V generation, termed ObjCtrl-Test.
-ObjCtrl-Test comprises 78 samples, each containing a high-quality image, an object mask indicating the target for movement, and a 2D trajectory.
-In contrast to DAVIS, where movements are commonly observed in real-world contexts, ObjCtrl-Test includes a variety of samples designed to prompt unconventional or rare object movements.
+For each video, we use the first frame as the conditional image input for image-to-video (I2V) generation and randomly select one 3D trajectory within the instance mask as the guidance for object control. \textbf{(2) ObjCtrl-Test:} Given that baseline I2V models often perform well on in-distribution trajectories extracted from real-world videos, we introduce a new synthetic test set, ObjCtrl-Test, to enable a more comprehensive evaluation.
+ObjCtrl-Test consists of 78 samples, each containing a high-quality image, an object mask specifying the target to be moved, and a corresponding 2D trajectory.
+Unlike DAVIS, which features motion patterns commonly observed in the real world, ObjCtrl-Test includes a diverse range of motions (such as cars moving backward), allowing for a more rigorous assessment of object motion control capabilities.